WebOrigami/docs/content/async-tree/ObjectMap.md

 ---
 title: ObjectMap class
-subtitle: Wraps a plain JavaScript object or array as an async tree
+subtitle: Wraps a plain JavaScript object or array as a map
 ---

 ## JavaScript usage